 What if I also need an interpreter for a court appearance in Hamilton?

-Professional Interpreting Canada also provides professional court interpreting services in Hamilton.
-If your legal matter requires both document translation and in-person or remote interpreting for a hearing, examination, or meeting, we can coordinate both services.
+Professional Interpreting Canada also provides professional court interpreting in Hamilton.
+If your legal matter needs both document translation and in-person or remote interpreting for a hearing, examination, or meeting, we can coordinate both.
 See our Hamilton court interpreters page for details.

 Is notarization included?

-ATIO-certified translation does not typically require additional notarization for submission to IRCC, WES, courts, and Ontario institutions.
-Notarization is available when required for specific purposes — certain foreign-authority submissions, real estate transactions, or documents requiring apostille.
-Tell us your purpose and destination in the quote form and we will advise you on whether notarization applies.
+ATIO-certified translation typically doesn’t require additional notarization for submission to IRCC, WES, courts, and Ontario institutions.
+Notarization is available when a specific purpose calls for it, certain foreign-authority submissions, real estate transactions, or documents requiring apostille.
+Tell us your purpose and destination in the quote form and we’ll advise on whether notarization applies.

 What languages do you cover?

-We cover more than 200 languages.
+We cover more than 500 languages.
 The most common requests from Hamilton clients include Spanish, Portuguese, Arabic, Tagalog, Mandarin, Cantonese, Punjabi, Hindi, Urdu, Tamil, Korean, Polish, Ukrainian, Romanian, Italian, French, Turkish, Farsi, and Vietnamese, among many others.
 For the full list, visit our languages page.
-If you hold a document in a language you are unsure about, submit a quote request and we will confirm coverage.
+If you hold a document in a language you’re unsure about, submit a quote request and we’ll confirm coverage.

 What if the receiving institution rejects the translation?

-Our quality review process is designed to prevent this outcome.
+Our quality review process is built to prevent that outcome.
 We produce translations that meet the documented requirements of all major receiving institutions.
-If a receiving institution identifies a verified error attributable to our work, we will correct the translation at no charge.
-We stand behind our accuracy assurance because our clients are relying on these translations for consequential decisions.
+If a receiving institution identifies a verified error attributable to our work, we’ll correct the translation at no charge.
+We stand behind our accuracy assurance because our clients rely on these translations for consequential decisions.

 Do I need to be located in Hamilton to use your services?

-No. While this page focuses on serving Hamilton residents and organizations, our services are fully remote and available to clients anywhere in Canada.
-If you are in Brantford, Burlington, Grimsby, or anywhere else in the country, you can use our certified translation services exactly as a Hamilton client would — by submitting documents digitally and receiving translations digitally.
+No. This page focuses on serving Hamilton residents and organizations, but our services are fully remote and available to clients anywhere in Canada.
+If you’re in Brantford, Burlington, Grimsby, or anywhere else in the country, you can use our certified translation services exactly as a Hamilton client would, by submitting documents digitally and receiving translations digitally.

 Get Your Certified Translation Started Today

-Whether you are submitting an immigration application, applying to Mohawk College or McMaster University, preparing documents for a court proceeding, or managing any situation that requires a certified translator in Hamilton, we are ready to help.
-Request a free, no-obligation quote — tell us your language pair, document type, and deadline, and we will respond promptly with a clear price and timeline.
+If you’re submitting an immigration application, applying to Mohawk College or McMaster University, preparing documents for a court proceeding, or managing any situation that requires a certified translator in Hamilton, we’re ready to help.
+Request a free, no-obligation quote, tell us your language pair, document type, and deadline, and we’ll respond promptly with a clear price and timeline.